 About the companies

-Inn at the Forks is owned and operated by Sparrow Hotels, one of Canada's oldest and most reputable hotel management companies, established in 1937.
+Inn at the Forks - will open in a new tab is owned and operated by Sparrow Hotels, one of Canada's oldest and most reputable hotel management companies, established in 1937.
 It also owns the Norwood Hotel in St. Boniface and is currently developing a new boutique hotel on Winnipeg's Waterfront Drive.
 It employs over 300 staff in Winnipeg, generating more than $9 million in annual food and beverage revenue.

 Inn at the Forks was recognized in 2012 by the Green Key Eco-Rating Program for its accomplishments in environmental management and corporate social responsibility.
 It is also working with Fairtrade Canada, a non-profit certification body, to ensure compliance with ethical sourcing principles.

-Number TEN Architectural Group is an integrated practice of architecture, planning, strategic advisory services, interior design and visual communications.
+Number TEN Architectural Group - will open in a new tab is an integrated practice of architecture, planning, strategic advisory services, interior design and visual communications.
 The firm is committed to continuous learning, sustainable design and best practices in management and production.
 Recent projects include the University of Winnipeg's Richardson College for the Environment and Science Complex, the Qualico Family Centre at Assiniboine Park and the Winnipeg Humane Society building.
 Number TEN employs over 80 staff in Winnipeg, Regina and Victoria.

 About the restaurant